Last updated: 2 weeks ago

 The CDC has updated findings on surfaces, stating that while the virus may live on some surfaces, it is a much higher likelihood to catch it from another person, so quarantining packages and groceries may not be necessary.

-In the United Kingdom, the government and its National Health Service have urged people with symptoms to stay at home, to only contact the non-emergency NHS number 111 in instances where they are concerned for their wellbeing, and to perform online symptoms checking where possible.
+In the United Kingdom, the government and its National Health Service have urged people with symptoms to stay at home, to only contact the non-emergency NHS number 111 in instances where they are concerned for their well being, and to perform online symptoms checking where possible.
 Social distancing is also being practiced, with the government offering dedicated online support and daily briefings about the virus.

 How the pandemic affects Apple

 The virus took hold, factories shut down, and parts of Apple's supply chain were not in full operation.
 Usually, these companies take a break for Lunar New Year, but this time they couldn't get workers to return.
-Each day that the quarantine was not lifted created more worry amongst Apple pundits.
+Each day that the quarantine was not lifted created more worry among Apple pundits.

-Apple and its supply chain partners like Foxconn began shuffling things around, moving manufacture out of China to nearby facilities in Taiwan and India.
+Apple and its supply chain partners like Foxconn began shuffling things around, moving manufacturing out of China to nearby facilities in Taiwan and India.
 This was the kind of secondary fail-safe that Apple had at the ready in case of situations like the one that had taken hold in China.

 It was not long after those initiatives were triggered that the first cases outside of China began to show up.
 The coronavirus had gone global, and now there was no getting away from it.